alphagov/govuk-developer-docs/source/manual/alerts/content-publisher-app-healthcheck-not-ok.html.md

 - Check [Sentry][] for any recent errors that indicate reasons the job is failing
 - Ensure there aren't alerts indicating the Content Publisher sidekiq process isn't running
 - Run `PopulateBulkDataJob.perform_now` manually in the [Content Publisher console][console] to see if issues occur.
 [Link to job][data job]

-## Sidekiq Redis

-This is a [standard GovukHealthcheck][sidekiq health] that checks content publisher has a connection to Redis via Sidekiq.

-## ActiveRecord

-This is a [standard GovukHealthcheck][activerecord health] that checks content publisher has a connection to its database via ActiveRecord.

 [Sentry]: [https://sentry.io/organizations/govuk/issues/?project=1242052]
 [data job]: [https://github.com/alphagov/content-publisher/blob/master/app/jobs/populate_bulk_data_job.rb]